-If you're a TV addict, you know that some of your favorite shows can come with a high cost, as cable and Internet could run you as much as a couple hundred dollars each month.[find-an-apartment]
+If you're a TV addict, you know that some of your favorite shows can come with a high cost, as cable and internet could run you as much as a couple of hundred dollars each month.
+Thankfully, the digital age has left us with some cheap cable alternatives and clever ways to save money without sacrificing quality.
+Read on to find our favorite ways to watch TV on a budget.

-Back in the olden days, you used to get one or two discs in the mail periodically from Netflix, but no more.
-While that option is still available, who wants to wait a few days between episodes of your favorite shows?
-Netflix streaming is the best way to get caught up on old shows.
-You can even stream movies, and the best part is it’s less than $10 per month.
 Watch instantly on your computer, or stream to your TV via devices like the Wii, PS3 or Xbox 360 to watch your favorite shows.
 Unfortunately, not every series is available for streaming, especially new ones, so check out your options before you commit.
-But you will be able to watch Netflix's original programming, such as House of Cards and Orange is the New Black — both binge-worthy.
+But you'll be able to watch Netflix's original programming, such as "Ozark," "Orange is the New Black" and "Tiger King."

 If you're a member of Amazon Prime, then you instantly have access to a number of great TV shows and movies, right at your fingertips.
 While not all of them are free, the ones that do cost money are available for only a small fee, so double-check the prices before you click anything.

-The great thing about Roku is that you can stream various channels right to your TV without purchasing a gaming system that can cost hundreds of dollars.
-The box itself isn’t too expensive (from $49.99) and there are no monthly fees, so once you make the initial purchase, it's all yours!
-It’s one of the most reliable streaming devices on the market, and there’s something for everyone.
-You can stream free and paid services like Netflix, Hulu Plus, Amazon Instant Video, Pandora, YouTube and much more.
+Roku lets you stream various channels right to your TV without purchasing a gaming system that can cost hundreds of dollars.
+The box itself is affordable (from $29.99), and there are no monthly fees, so once you make the initial purchase, it's all yours!